kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 You can start a new worker from a CLI using the command `kestra server worker --worker-group=workerGroupKey --server=your_ee_host --user=your_ee_auth`, which points the worker to your Kestra Enterprise server.

-Worker groups are especially useful when your tasks require access to specific Operating Systems, libraries, on-prem applications, network resources (such as VPN), and GPUs, or when your processes need to run in a particular region to satisfy compliance requirements.
+Worker groups are beneficial when your tasks require access to specific Operating Systems, libraries, on-prem applications, network resources (such as VPN), and GPUs or when your processes need to run in a particular region to satisfy compliance requirements.

 Keep in mind that **worker groups are entirely optional**.
-Use them only for complex use cases or when dealing with demanding computational requirements.
+Use them only for complex use cases or demanding computational requirements.
 Check the [Worker Groups documentation](../docs/08.architecture.md#worker-group-ee) for more details.

 ## New Plugin to interact with OpenAI